Table of Contents:

 Ensure you keep a good watch over various social media platforms, investigating accounts with similar names and brands selling similar products so you can catch any possible counterfeiters.

-In the holiday season, the ultimate goal for businesses is to maximize revenue.
+During the holiday season, the ultimate goal for businesses is to maximize revenue.
 For brands to succeed, they need to develop a competitive edge that is powerful enough to safeguard their revenue from bad actors.
 Taking control of your online presence before the holiday season is one of these strategies.
 Brands can either do it internally or employ a third-party provider like Red Points to make sure their innovative products and consumers are risk-free.